Easy Chili Recipe

 easy chili pic

-Chili recipes are something like beef stew recipes.
+A chili recipe is something like a beef stew recipe.
 Many are good, some are bad and they're all a little different.
 But one thing they do have in common is that everyone thinks they have the best chili recipe.

-Here is an easy chili recipe that is not only simple and easy to make, but it's very good and can serve as a starting point for many different variations.
+Below is an easy chili recipe that is not only simple and easy to make, but it's very good.
+It can also serve as a starting point for many different chili recipe variations.
+By itself it makes a great tailgating recipe.
 You can mix and match the different ingredients until you find the one you like the best.
-But even with the different variations, they are all easy chili recipes.
+But even with the different variations, each one is still an easy chili recipe.

 I would also like to point out that this chili recipe contains beans.
 I know the chili purists will not like this, but it helps make this chili recipe easy and good.

 Whatever you do for any kind of cooking, make sure you have fresh, good quality ingredients.
-Nothing spoils a good recipe faster than trying to save a buck on cheap, poor quility ingredients.
+Nothing spoils a good recipe faster than trying to save a buck on cheap, poor quality ingredients.

 Let's get started.